The Setup: An IoT Platform at Uncomfortable Scale

 AND d.temperature > 30;

-SELECT descendant_id
+SELECT descendant_id AS device_id

-FROM closure_table
+FROM node_closure

 WHERE ancestor_id = 'N2'